Electronic stability control: Components and design

 ESC uses a hydraulic modulator to assure that each wheel receives the correct brake force.
 A similar modulator is used in ABS.
 Whereas ABS reduces hydraulic pressure during braking, ESC may increase pressure in certain situations, and an active vacuum brake booster unit may be utilised in addition to the hydraulic pump to meet these demanding pressure gradients.

 At the centre of the ESC system is the electronic control unit (ECU), which contains various control techniques.
 Often, the same ECU is used for different systems at the same time (such as ABS, traction control, or climate control).
 The input signals are sent through an input circuit to the digital controller.
 The desired vehicle state is determined based upon the steering wheel angle, its gradient, and the wheel speed.
 Simultaneously, the yaw sensor measures the vehicle's actual yaw rate.
 The controller computes the needed brake or acceleration force for each wheel and directs the valves of the hydraulic modulator.
 The ECU is connected with other systems via a Controller Area Network interface in order to avoid conflicting with them.

 Many ESC systems have an override switch so the driver can disable ESC, which may be used on loose surfaces such as mud or sand, or if using a small spare tire, which could interfere with the sensors.
 Some systems also offer an additional mode with raised thresholds, so that a driver can utilize the limits of their vehicle's grip with less electronic intervention.
 However, the ESC reactivates when the ignition is restarted.
 Some ESC systems that lack an off switch, such as on many recent Toyota and Lexus vehicles, can be temporarily disabled through an undocumented series of brake pedal and handbrake operations.
-Furthermore, unplugging a wheel speed sensor is another method of disabling most ESC systems.
-The ESC implementation on newer Ford vehicles cannot be completely disabled, even through the use of the "off switch".
-The ESC will automatically reactivate at highway speeds, and below such speeds if it detects a skid with the brake pedal depressed.